find your perfect postgrad program

 Transportation of the almost 600,000 people who call Glasgow home is easy with the comprehensive bus services and subway system.
 The centre of Glasgow is relatively small, so walking around is an easy option, if the weather is in your favour.

-Music in Glasgow5 reasons why you don’t want to be a postgrad in Glasgow
+5 fabulous reasons to be a postgrad in Glasgow

-UNESCO City of Music with loads of gigs every week, so if you want to keep up with the music scene you may struggle to find the time to study.
+- UNESCO City of Music with loads of gigs every week, but be careful, if you want to keep up with the music scene you may struggle to find the time to study.

-4 x Curry Capital of Britain – and the only city in the UK to do so.
-Imagine your waistline if you try every tasty curry you come across.
+- 4 x Curry Capital of Britain – and the only city in the UK to do so – you could make it your mission to try every curry possible during your time s a postgrad here!

 There is a huge range of postgraduate courses available to study in Glasgow, and therefore a huge range of postgraduate students.